ganeshmani/python_practice/README.md

 8. Make a two-player Rock-Paper-Scissors game.
 (Hint: Ask for player plays (using input), compare them, print out a message of congratulations to the winner, and ask if the players want to start a new game)

 9. Generate a random number between 1 and 9 (including 1 and 9).
 Ask the user to guess the number, then tell them whether they guessed too low, too high, or exactly right.

+10. Take two lists, say for example these two:

+	    a = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
+	    b = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13]
+    and write a program that returns a list that contains only the elements that are common between the lists (without duplicates).
+Make sure your program works on two lists of different sizes.
+Write this in one line of Python using at least one list comprehension.

+11. you are given a dataset of N students belonging to the same class.
+    The data contains name of the student followed by marks they scored in five subjects which are Physics, Chemsistry, Maths, English, Hindi.
+    Your task is find the average marks of the class for each individual subject.

+    Input Format
+        First line will contain an Integer N, denoting  the number of students in the class.
+        Each of the Next N lines will contain a string S denoting the student name, followed by five integers m1, m2, m3, m4, m5 denoting the marks scored in each subject.

+    Constraints
+        1 <= N <= 10^3
+        1 <= S <= 10^2
+        0 <= m1, m2, m3, m4, m5 <= 100

+    Output Format
+        You have to print average marks upto two decimal places for each subject followed by a space.

+    Sample TestCase 1

+        Input
+        2

+        arpit 100 75 40 56 53
+        anushka 100 100 76 100 100

+        Output
+        100.00 87.50 58.00 78.00 76.50